Commercial Mortgage Rates & Fees

 Should you fix your mortgage rate?

-This is really an individual decision and it’s an important one.
+This is an individual decision, and it’s an important one.
 Variable business mortgage rates can go up or down, whereas fixed rates remain static.

-Fixed rates are generally taken for between 2-5 years and in the current, low rate climate could be a good choice as rates are unlikely to drop, but they could rise.
+Fixed rates are generally taken for between 2-5 years and in the current climate, where rates are dropping, could see you locked in to a higher rate for longer.

 The best commercial investment deals are at 60% loan to value and below